 Reporting and Recordkeeping

 O. Final Report: You must submit a final performance report on activities accomplished with your NEH award.
-This report is due within 90 days after the end date of the period of performance.
-A final financial report is not required.
+This report is due within 120 days if you received your award on or after November 12th, 2020.
+If you received your award before November 12th, 2020 your final report is due within 90 days of the end of your period of performance.

 You must submit the final performance report electronically via eGMS Reach.
 Once in eGMS Reach, select the Reports tab and follow the prompts for writing and submitting your final report.